Parenting together with your partner

 • talking about your feelings in a calm way

-• listening to your partner
+• listening to each other

 Allow your partner to develop their own style of parenting and praise what they do well.